tagdynamics-org/osm-aggregator/README.md

 #### PER_DAY_DELTA_COUNTS

-For each day and tag state, compute a delta (a positive or negative number, but not 0) giving how the number of map elements with the tag state has changed during that day.
+For each day and tag state, compute a delta (a positive or negative number, but not 0) giving how the number of map elements with that tag state has changed during that day.
 By integrating the delta:s over time one can get the number of map elements in a tag state for any given day (during OSM's recorded history).

 Example output: